 By Brian Musser

-Musser is a district conservationist with the NRCS.
-He is part of the Indiana Conservation Partnership team that provides valuable conservation information for readers.
+Musser is a district conservationist with the Natural Resources Conservation Service.
+He writes on behalf of the Indiana Conservation Partnership.